-Eyewire’s new game developer will work with our current game dev, Chris, and director, Amy, to help design, test, and build an entirely new game: Neo.
+Eyewire’s new game developer will work with our team to help design, test, and build an entirely new game: Neo.
 In collaboration with Schell Games at CMU, the Boston-based team will deploy Neo with the aim to map tens of thousands of neurons, discover roughly a billion synapses, and reveal never-before-seen cortical neural circuits.

 You don’t need a neuroscience background to apply but you do need to have great programming skills and a love of games.
 We strongly prefer candidates who have worked on a simple game before or participated in gamejam events, like Global Game Jam.

 B.S. in computer science, physics, math, engineering, or a related field

 Solid knowledge of algorithms, data structures, OO principles